 Chemistry is the study of the composition, structure, properties and reaction of matter and substances.
-At MCC, chemistry courses may be used to satisfy a student’s general education knowledge areas in science.
+At Manchester, chemistry courses may be used to satisfy a student’s general education knowledge areas in science.

 For those with a chemistry background, employment opportunities are often found as researchers in the food and pharmaceutical industries, academic settings and government agencies with health and agriculture oversight.

 For students who plan to transfer to complete the requirements for a bachelor of science degree in chemistry at one of the four Connecticut state universities or Charter Oak State College, enrolling in the Chemistry Studies Transfer Ticket degree pathway program is a good choice.
 By entering this program, students are able to start their course work at Manchester and take advantage of its high quality instruction and more affordable community college tuition and fees.
 Upon completion of the CSCU Pathway Transfer: Chemistry Studies associate degree, students are guaranteed full junior status and can complete a bachelor’s degree in their major without losing any credits or being required to take extra credits or incur additional expenses.

 Those who are interested in chemistry or who are considering transferring to a college outside the CSCU system should consider the Liberal Arts and Science associate in science degree program.